Hernando de Soto: 1539: Florida

-In May 1539, de Soto landed nine ships with over 620 men and 220 horses in an area generally identified as south Tampa Bay.
+In May 1539, de Soto landed nine ships with over 620 men and 220 horses in an area of La Florida generally identified as the current location of south Tampa Bay.
 Historian Robert S. Weddle has suggested that he landed at either Charlotte Harbor or San Carlos Bay.
-He named the land as Espíritu Santo after the Holy Spirit.
+He named the land as Espíritu Santo, after the Holy Spirit.
 The ships carried priests, craftsmen, engineers, farmers, and merchants; some with their families, some from Cuba, most from Europe and Africa.
 Few of the men had traveled before outside of Spain, or even away from their home villages.

 Near de Soto's port, the party found Juan Ortiz, a Spaniard living with the Mocoso people.
 Ortiz had been captured by the Uzita while searching for the lost Narváez expedition; he later escaped to Mocoso.
+When Ortiz was found, he was naked and in his hand he had a bow and arrows, accompanied by nine Indians who scattered once they were spotted by the party.
+He was saved from being killed due to yelling "the Virgin Mary" and made signs that he was a Christian, since he had almost forgot the Spanish language.
 Ortiz had learned the Timucua language and served as an interpreter to de Soto as he traversed the Timucuan-speaking areas on his way to Apalachee.

 Ortiz developed a method for guiding the expedition and communicating with the various tribes, who spoke many dialects and languages.
 He recruited guides from each tribe along the route.
 A chain of communication was established whereby a guide who had lived in close proximity to another tribal area was able to pass his information and language on to a guide from a neighboring area.
 Because Ortiz refused to dress as a hidalgo Spaniard, other officers questioned his motives.
 De Soto remained loyal to Ortiz, allowing him the freedom to dress and live among his native friends.
 Another important guide was the seventeen-year-old boy Perico, or Pedro, from what is now Georgia.
 He spoke several of the local tribes' languages and could communicate with Ortiz.
 Perico was taken as a guide in 1540.
 The Spanish had also captured other Indians, whom they used as slave labor.
 Perico was treated better due to his value to the Spaniards.